sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-1063	Number of Valid Subarrays    		71.7%	Hard
+leftmost element in the subarray <= other elements in the subarray. so the element shall be the min and we are looking for next smaller for each element. monotonic increasing stack.
+->>

+<<-1081	Smallest Subsequence of Distinct Characters    		53.3%	Medium
+given a string, find the smallest subsequence with distinct characters. using monotonic increasing stack, when we see a smaller char behind we pop from stack (if the char has no more behind we cannot pop it)
+->>

+<<-1124	Longest Well-Performing Interval    		33.0%	Medium
+change 9 to 1 and <8 to -1, then we are looking for the longest subarray sum >0. subarray sum can be done using prefix sum. can generalize to subarry sum>target.
+- using ordered_map, we need check all smaller than current one. complexity would be O(nlogn)
+- using stack. keep the new lowest prefix into stack, and then from right, while current is larger than top, pop it and get the answer.
+- using hashmap to record the prefix sum vs first appear index. if prefix>0, then the whole prefix is the valid subarray. if prefix<0, if we have not seen it, record it, otherwise we check score-1 (since the score start from 0, and -1 must appear than -2. (pretty tricky)
+->>

 <<-1130	Minimum Cost Tree From Leaf Values    		67.1%	Medium
 given an array of integer, consider all binary tree: